Richard Fuller (environmentalist): Pure Earth

 Despite the success of Great Forest, Fuller felt that there was more he can do to bring about meaningful environmental change.
 In 1999, Fuller established Pure Earth (formerly known as Blacksmith Institute) to focus on pollution remediation.
 Fuller used profits from Great Forest to launch the nonprofit Pure Earth to tackle the problem on a larger scale.
 A portion of Great Forest's profits continues to support Pure Earth's work.

 Pure Earth largely focuses on remediating toxic pollution in developing countries, as well as identifying and documenting toxic sites.
 Pure Earth states that it has identified nearly 5,000 toxic sites throughout more than 50 countries, and offers a database outlining its findings.
 Pure Earth has completed over 120 cleanup pilot projects in 24 countries.
 The group also organizes workshops to train investigators and government representatives, and says it has trained over 400 investigators and 90 government representatives.

 The organization has developed a metric to provide a basic quantitative evaluation of the risk associated with an identified toxic site, known as the Blacksmith Index.
-The index was developed in collaboration with Johns Hopkins University.
+Fuller developed this index in collaboration with Johns Hopkins University.He also developed the Lead Burden Index, a way to measure the impact of a particular source of lead, the Rapid Marketplace Survey, a means to find sources of lead in markets, and a Homes Assessment tool for houses.

 Pure Earth also offers a website which provides global data on lead pollution.